foliea/easyrails_website/lib/special_model/README.md

 ## super_active

-Will be release in a gem ASAP.
+Will be release as a gem ASAP.